2020 World Series: Television

-For the 21st straight year, the World Series was televised in the United States by Fox.
+For the 21st straight year, the World Series was televised in the United States by Fox (including the local stations WTVT in Tampa and KTTV in Los Angeles).
 Joe Buck called the games as play-by-play announcer, along with John Smoltz as color analyst and Ken Rosenthal and Tom Verducci as field reporters.
 Kevin Burkhardt hosted the network's pregame and postgame shows, joined by analysts Frank Thomas, Alex Rodriguez, David Ortiz, and Dontrelle Willis.
 Due to the pandemic, Fox's pregame and postgame shows all took place in their Los Angeles studios, as opposed to traveling on the road.
 Fox Deportes aired the series in Spanish, with Rolando Nichols, Edgar Gonzalez, Adrian Garcia Marquez, Carlos Alvarez, and Jaime Motta.

 MLB International fed the series to broadcasters outside the United States, with Matt Vasgersian providing play-by-play and Buck Martinez as color commentator.

 Ratings

+Viewership numbers don't include Fox Deportes.